dcunited001/dcunited001.github.io/_drafts/true-value-in-social-media.md

 - the best product is most effective at garnering and retaining their users attention
   - facebook and twitter are particularly good for that

+### model of attention in a networked world

+(mostly in the context of VR & AR)

+- ultimately, people can only consume information one iota at a time, via their experience
+  - can this be modified with nano/neuro augmentation?
+    - if so, it'd be difficult
+    - it may be possible to augment subconscious mind, but the conscious experience seems to be the bottleneck (going on my instinct)